 Over nearly five decades the Ditson-Porzio team had a close working relationship with the Memorial Acceptance and Fine Arts Committee (MAFA) of Saint Barnabas to make this possible by applying the generous memorials offered by Saint Barnabas parishioners to fund the commissioning of each work.
 This system of funding is a hallmark of Saint Barnabas.
 All of the memorials that have been given over the years are recorded in the Memorial Book in the narthex.
 Funding for the conservation work that was done on Ode to Joy and the digital recreation project was provided by the Charles Dunlap memorial fund.

-The collection of sanctuary furnishings by Ditson-Porzio Studio include the altar, cross, ciborium, candelabra, chairs, candleholders, verge, baptismal font, urn stand, alms basins, acolyte’s torchiers, flower stands, missal stand, ambry, credenzas, litany desk, organ cover and stations of the cross, as well as a wide variety of liturgically seasonal sets of vestments and hangings.
+The collection of sanctuary furnishings by Ditson-Porzio Studio includes the altar, cross, ciborium, candelabra, chairs, candleholders, verge, baptismal font, urn stand, alms basins, acolyte’s torchiers, flower stands, missal stand, ambry, credenzas, litany desk, organ cover, and stations of the cross, as well as a wide variety of liturgically seasonal sets of vestments and hangings.
 Lee Porzio designed and stitched the tapestry and many of our vestments.
 Her creative genius provided the design for the chair cushions, kneelers, and banners.
-Our liturgical furnishings continue to serve us every week and will continue to do so for decades to come.
+Our liturgical furnishings continue to serve us every week and will do so for decades to come.

-Porzio had a very successful career as an artist and her creations continue to grace not only Saint Barnabas, but were also installed around the country.
-One of her works, Corona, is in terminal 3 at Sky Harbor airport.
+Porzio had a very successful career as an artist and her creations grace not only Saint Barnabas, but were also installed around the country.
+One of her works, Corona, is displayed in terminal 3 at Phoenix’s Sky Harbor airport.
 The scale of Ode to Joy certainly qualifies it as one of her masterworks.
-At the bottom of the piece Lee stitched her name and the date of inception (1962) and date of completion (1964).
+At the bottom of the piece Lee stitched her name and the dates of inception (1962) and completion (1964).

 Construction of Ode to Joy